yamafaktory/jql/README.md

 ### Truncate

 The truncate selector `!` can be used to stop walking the children's values and to explore an unknown JSON file / structure.
-Each children is then transformed into a JSON primitive for convenience, e.g.:
+Each child is then transformed into a JSON primitive for convenience, e.g.:

 | primitive | value                        | result  |
 | --------- | ---------------------------- | ------- |